Deeperr0/NFT-image-preview-using-scss/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- SCSS
+- SASS

 ### What I learned

-How to use SCSS preprocessor
+How to use SASS preprocessor

 ## Author